prakashchhipa/prakashchhipa.github.io/_projects/astra.md

     </div>
 </div>

-**Exploration-Exploitation Phenomena:** ASTrA dynamically balances exploration and exploitation during pretraining, converging to optimal attack parameters regardless of the dataset.
+**Exploration-Exploitation Phenomena:** ASTrA dynamically balances exploration and exploitation during self-supervised pretraining, converging to optimal attack parameters regardless of the dataset.
+Rather than converging to single atomic value of attack paramters, it leaverges combination of domianant values based on learning dynamics of the model at given instance.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">